noranta4/Supervised-Morphological-Segmentation/README.md

 University project • 2016 - Natural Language Processing - MSc in Computer Science, I year

-The source code is is accompanied by a report of the performed experiments (`report.pdf`) and by the original article (`Supervised Morphological Segmentation.pdfSupervised Morphological Segmentation`).
+The source code is is accompanied by a report of the performed experiments (`report.pdf`) and by the original article (`Supervised Morphological Segmentation.pdf`).

 ## Article abstract